• Skip to main content

 Any cake can be a Bundt cake if it's baked in a Bundt pan.
 A pound cake is traditionally called pound cake because it's made up of a pound of each butter, sugar, eggs, and flour.
 You can, however, make a pound cake in a bundt pan, making it a Bundt pound cake.

-Why did my lemon bundt cake fall?
+Why did my cake fall?

 The typical culprit for a fallen cake is the use of extra sugar or leavening.
 Be sure to check the expiration dates of your baking powder and baking soda before adding it to your cake mix.